repoze/repoze.filesafe/docs/index.rst

    tx=transaction.get()
    tx.join(FileSafeDataManager())

-.. warning:

 :obj:`FileSafeDataManager` is not thread safe.
 If you use multiple threads make sure to use a separate instance for every thread.

 Contacting